Ikpong-Joseph/RiseIn-SolanaBootcamp-FinalProject/README.md

 # Solana Content

-This repository contains every content of the Solana Lessons, including templates and finished versions.
+This repository contains the tasks from the RiseIn Solana Bootcamp, January 2024.